Intrigia/intresso.se/README.md

 ![Image of Intresso Kim](https://i.imgur.com/59sQAYq.png)

 ## Third time is the charm!
 After Daniel Öhman created the second design it was time to publish.
 However, the design was problematic in responsiveness and didn't match with the overall style of the other Intrigia websites.
-With the feedback from the Intrigia Student Media group he created the version in front of us today.
-Intresso Kim will follow you on your journey whilst reading all of the interesting articles on the website.
+With the feedback from the Intrigia Student Media group he created the version in front of us today, with Intresso Kim following you on your reading journey.

 Do you want to contribute to Intresso's story?
 Contact it@intrigia.se!